astrakk/hackmud/README.md

-##astrakk's ｈａｃｋｍｕｄ scripts
+## astrakk's hackmud scripts

-A collection of scripts I've written for [ｈａｃｋｍｕｄ](https://www.hackmud.com/).
+A collection of scripts I've written for [hackmud](https://www.hackmud.com/).
 No quality guaranteed.

 And also almost 0 documentation...